Mamas — we see you, and we appreciate you.

 Not only is a disciplined routine good for children and their parents, it will really help your children when you are studying for the GRE and eventually going back to school.
 As you begin your studying and preparation, sit your kids down and have a conversation with them.
 Let them know that mom is studying for a big, important test, and the routine around the house is going to be really important.

-It will take some adjusting and practice, but as they acclimate to the routine you’ve set up, their independence will equal more study time for you.
+It will take some adjusting and practice, but as they acclimate to the routine you’ve set, their independence will equal more study time for you.
 These reliable chunks of study time will most often be after the kids are down for the night or before you wake them in the morning.

-Tip #2 — Study Smart
+Tip #4 — Study Smart

 Having a set time and place to study will help you get the most out of each session, but don’t forget to bring work with you everywhere you go.
 Always having your materials on hand will allow you to maximize your productivity, and those 15- and 30-minute study opportunities add up quickly.

-Tip #3 — Enlist Help
+Tip #5 — Enlist Help

-Tip #4 — Shift Your Expectations
+Tip #6 — Shift Your Expectations

 It is okay to shift your expectations in a few areas of your life right now.
-For this season of life, the house might not be super clean, the kids might not have the most creative lunches, all the laundry might not get done — but everyone will learn to cope and life will go on.
+For this season of life, the house might not be super clean, the kids might not have the most creative lunches, all the laundry might not get done — but everyone will learn to cope, and life will go on.
 If the house is a wreck, everyone is eating PB&Js for the fourth time in a week and the temptation to feel like you let your children and family down hits you — remember that you have not, and cut yourself a break.